How To Store Carrots To Keep Them Fresher For Longer

 Have I missed any clever carrot-storing techniques?
 Do share in the comments below if you have any useful carrot-based tips we need to know!

-Do also check out my guide to storing spring onions.
-These vegetables also love water but need to be stored in differently than carrots to keep them fresh.
+You can also check out my guide to storing spring onions.
+These green vegetables also love water, but need to be stored differently than carrots to keep them fresh.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.